yesvinkumar-a/gulp-web-workflow/README.md

 ## Features:

-* HTML Template engine using JADE
+* JADE used as HTML Template engine
-* Sourcemaps for SASS & js
+* Source maps for SASS & js
 * Browserify for javascript module loader
 * Different folder structure for *development* and *production* environments